-Instruct at least one person onboard in the basics of starting and operating the engine and boat handling in case the driver becomes disabled or falls overboard.
+Instruct at least one person onboard on the basics of starting and operating the engine and boat handling in case the driver becomes disabled or falls overboard.

-Do not overload your boat.
+Do not overload the boat.

-Most boats are rated and certified for maximum load (weight) capacities (refer to your boat's capacity plate).
-Know your boat's operating and loading limitations.
-Know if your boat will float if it is full of water.
-When in doubt, contact your authorized Mercury Marine dealer or the boat manufacturer.
+Most boats are rated and certified for maximum load (weight) capacities (refer to the boat's capacity plate).
+Know the boat's operating and loading limitations.
+Know if the boat will float if it is full of water.
+When in doubt, contact a Mercury Marine Authorized Dealer or the boat manufacturer.